 If your child has been arrested on suspicion of committing a juvenile crime, and you don’t want them to face these serious consequences, it is vital that you fight back hard against the law enforcement officials and prosecuting attorneys trying to prove your child’s guilt.
 Hiring a skilled and respected juvenile defense lawyer is the best place to start.

-The criminal defense attorneys at Suhre & Associates have years of experience helping the young people of Montgomery County defend themselves when they are facing criminal charges.
+The criminal defense attorneys at Suhre & Associates, LLC have years of experience helping the young people of Montgomery County defend themselves when they are facing criminal charges.
 If your child needs us, we will be there.
 To set up an initial consultation with one of our knowledgeable lawyers, just give our Dayton, Ohio law office a call at (937) 531-0435.

 Defining Juvenile Delinquency in Montgomery County